guptabless/exif-extractor/README.md

 ## usage:

-exif.py  -i <" A valid image location ">
+exif.py  -i <" A valid image location or a text file with multiple image locations ">